hashicorp/packer-plugin-vsphere/.web-docs/components/post-processor/vsphere/README.md

 }
 ```

-# Privileges
+## Privileges

 The post-processor uses `ovftool` and tneeds several privileges to be able to run `ovftool`.

-Rather than giving full administrator access, you can create a role to give the post-processor the
+Rather than giving Administrator access, you can create a role to give the post-processor the
 privileges necessary to run.

 Below is an example role that will work.
 Please note that this is a user-supplied list so there may